jaschac/nginx-resolution-tree/README.md

 ## Reference
 The `nginx-resolution-tree` package is split into the following modules, each presenting a class named after it: `nrt`, `listen`, `server_name`, and `location`.

+#### Server Name
+This module defines the `ServerName` class, which represents the server name that Nginx will try to match once the listen directive has been satisfied.
+The server name is very likely to be a domain or a subdomain, such as `example.com` or `www01.example.com`, but regular expressions are also valid.
+If Nginx cannot match a server to the request, or if the request does not come with a host field, the first entry that matched the listen directive will serve.

+Each `ServerName` class is uniquely identified by a name, referred to as `domain`.
+Different subdomains of the same domain are different `ServerName` objects, unless they are all catched through a regular expression.
+Each `ServerName` instance is also associated a list of `Location` objects.

 #### Location
 This module defines the `Location` class, which represent an Nginx's location block and its properties.
 Multiple location blocks can be present within the same server block, but they must be